 The most remarkable occurrence during the administration of the Duke of Beaufort was, the plan of an incorporation of the Society by royal charter.
-At a Grand Lodge, held at the Crown and Anchor Tavern on the 28th of October, 1768, a report was made from the Committee of Charity, held on the 21st of that month, at the Horn Tavern in Fleet-street, of the Grand Master's intentions to have the Society incorporated, if it met with the approbation of the Brethren; the advantages of the measure were fully explained, and a plan for carrying it into immediate effect was submitted to the consideration of the Committee.
+At a Grand Lodge, held at the Crown and Anchor Tavern on the 28th of October, 1768, a report was made from the Committee of Charity, held on the 21st of that month, at the Horn Tayern in Fleet-street, of the Grand Master's intentions to have the Society incorporated if it met with the approbation of the Brethren; the advantages of the measure were fully explained, and a plan for carrying it into immediate effect was submitted to the consideration of the Committee.
 This plan being approved in the Grand Lodge, thanks were voted to the Grand Master for his attention to the interests and prosperity of the Society.
 The Hon.
-Charles Dillon, the Deputy Grand Master, informed the Brethren, that he had submitted to the Committee a plan for raising a fund to build a hall, and purchase jewels, furniture, &c. for the Grand Lodge, independent of the general fund of Charity; a measure which, he apprehended, would be a proper prelude to the incorporation, should it he the wish of the Society to obtain a charter.
+Charles Dillon, the Deputy Grand Master, informed the Brethren, that he had submitted to the Committee a plan for raising a fund to build a hall, and purchase jewels, furniture, &c., for the Grand Lodge, independent of the general fund of Charity; a measure which. he apprehended, would be a proper prelude to the incorporation, should it be the wish of the Society to obtain a charter.
 This plan being also maturely investigated, several amendments were made, and the whole referred to the next Grand Lodge for confirmation.
-In the mean time it was resolved, that the plan should be printed, and transmitted to every Lodge on record .
-The Duke of Beaufort, finding that the Society approved of the Incorporation, contributed his best endeavours to carry the design into execution; at first he was opposed by a few Brethren. who misconceived his good intentions; but the majority of the Society persevering in the measure, a copy of the intended charter was printed, and ordered to be dispersed among the Lodges.
+In the mean time it was resolved, that the plan should be printed, and transmitted to every Lodge on recordn.
+The Duke of Beaufort, finding that the Society approved of the Incorporation, contributed his best endeavours to carry the design into execution; at first he was opposed by a few Brethren, who misconceived his good intentions; but the majority of the Society persevering in the measure, a copy of the intended charter was printed, and ordered to be dispersed among the Lodges.
+From the return of the different Lodges, it appeared that one hundred and sixty-eight had voted for the incorporation, and only forty-three against it; upon which a motion was made in Grand Lodge, on the 28th of April, 1769, that the Society should be incorporated, and it was carried in the affirmative by a great majority.

-&lt;sup>5 This plan consisted chiefly of certain fees to be paid by the Grand Officers annually, by new Lodges at their Constitution, and by Brethren at initiation into Masonry, or admission into Lodges as members, &c.
+At a Grand Lodge, held at the Crown and Anchor Tavern, on the 27th of October, 1769, it was resolved, That the sum of 1300l., then standing in the names of Rowland Berkeley, Esq., the Grand Treasurer, and Mr. Arthur Beardmore and Mr. Richard Nevison, his sureties, n This plan consisted chiefly of certain fees to be paid by the Grand Officers annually, by new Lodges at their Constitution and by Brethren at initiation into Masonry, or admission in Lodges as members, &c.